 POLIS calls on EP to push for more ambitious CO2 targets

-POLIS has joined a broad coalition calling on the European Parliament Environment Committee to push for more ambitious CO2 targets for cars and vans.
+POLIS has joined a broad coalition urging the European Parliament's Environment Committee to advocate for stronger CO2 reduction targets for cars and vans.

-Transport is currently responsible for about one-fifth of the global CO2 emissions, and nearly a third of transport-related CO2 emissions come from urban passenger transport.
-Europe- and its cities and regions- face a huge challenge ahead.
-Achieving climate goals will not be easy, but ambitious targets are crucial.
+Transport accounts for around one-fifth of global CO2 emissions, with nearly a third of transport-related emissions coming from urban passenger travel.
+This poses a significant challenge for Europe, as well as its cities and regions.
+While achieving climate goals will be difficult, setting ambitious targets is essential.

-The "Fit for 55" package will determine whether Europe can reach net-zero emissions by 2050 and the EU’s obligations under the Paris Agreement.
-It is essential to address future emissions from one of the most significant sources of greenhouse gases in Europe: cars and vans.
+The "Fit for 55" package will play a key role in determining whether Europe can achieve net-zero emissions by 2050 and meet its Paris Agreement commitments.
+Addressing emissions from one of Europe’s largest sources of greenhouse gases—cars and vans—is crucial to this effort.

 Together with seven other organisations, including AVERE, BEUC, EPHA, Eurocities, Eurelectric, the Climate Group, and Transport & Environment, POLIS has sent a public letter to MEPs in the European Parliament Environment Committee.

-The group are calling for more ambitious CO2 targets for cars and vans in order to provide regulatory certainty for investments in the transition ahead.
+The group is advocating for stricter CO2 targets for cars and vans to ensure regulatory certainty and support investments in the transition to a low-carbon future.

 Ahead of the Environment Committee (ENVI) vote on 11 May, the coalition is appealing for MEPs to support: